earthcubeprojects-chords/chords-docs/README.md

-# Docs Branch, Chords Website
+# Docs Repository for EarthCube CHORDS
 Hello!
-This is our CHORDS website repo!
+This is our CHORDS documentation repo!
 This website was made to explain what CHORDS is, how to use it, and answer as many user questions as possible.
+It is published using GitHub Pages.
 We post all of our available documentation here to help use CHORDS in new and advanced ways as well as any exciting news.
 It was made from the Jekyll Theme [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) so if you have any questions be sure to visit his [guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).

-## Getting Started
+## Running Locally
+ If work on the documentation, you will want to develop and test on your own machine.
 The instructions below will get you a copy of the website up and running locally on your computer.

 ### Prerequisites
-The latest version of Ruby
+- Install the latest version of Ruby.
+On OSX, this is:
 ```
 $ brew install ruby
 ```
 Visual Studio Code

-### Running Locally
+- Clone this repository, and navigate to it in a terminal.
-- Clone the repository locally
+- Update the gems:
-- Navigate to your repo with terminal or command line
-- make sure gems and ruby have been updated!
 ```
 gem update
 ```
-- Install bundler
+- Install the gems:
 ```
 bundle install
 ```